 The press of our Party is growing in importance.
 We publish two weeklies in English [The Worker, Voice of Labor] which have a joint circulation of about 25,000.
 It is the intention of the Party to transform one of these weeklies first into a semi-weekly and then into a daily as soon as the funds will permit.
 Since the organization of the legal party we have started a Jewish daily paper.
 The Party also owns and controls a large number of foreign language publications in Russian, Italian, Ukrainian, Polish, Lithuanian, Hungarian, German, Yugoslavian, Czechoslovakian, and Finnish.
-Of our legal foreign language press the German, Hungarian, and Jewish are the most important organs.
-These are all daily organs with very substantial circulations.
+Of our legal foreign language press the German, Hungarian, and Jewish are the most important organs.[†] These are all daily organs with very substantial circulations.
 But the most important of all, just at this particular juncture of affairs is the legal daily Jewish organ [Freiheit].
-It derives its importance from the fact already mentioned above, that the reactionaries and yellow Socialists in the trade unions, with the organ of the For-
+It derives its importance from the fact already mentioned above, that the reactionaries and yellow Socialists in the trade unions, with the organ of the Forward, are at present centering their main attack on the Communists and their sympathizers in the strong Jewish labor movement.
+It is no exaggeration to say that they are trying to crush the growing Communist movement among the Jewish workers of America while it is not yet too late, since our recent advances in that field were of considerable magnitude.
+We consider winning this fight in the Jewish movement an absolute condition for the further development of our influence among other sections of the organized working class, for to be beaten in this fight may mean complete extermination of our forces from the Jewish labor unions which will undoubtedly diminish our chances of progress in the other labor unions.
+We therefore devote great attention to this particular field and consider the maintenance and support of our Jewish daily as one of the prime requisites for the success of the present contest.